zavetsec/Invoke-ADSecurityAudit/README.md

 - **Read-only** — only LDAP reads, SYSVOL file reads, and `Get-ACL` calls.
 No `Set-AD*`, `New-AD*`, `Remove-AD*`, no RPC execution, no WMI, no PowerShell Remoting
 - **Graceful degradation** — missing permissions or modules produce console warnings, not crashes
 - **Consistent output** — same environment always produces the same findings; no randomness or sampling
-- **Full data** — complete object lists in CSV; HTML truncates to 100 objects per finding for performance
+- **Full data** — complete object lists in TSV; HTML truncates to 100 objects per finding for performance

 ---